JackSzwergold/Preworn-Main/markdown/index.md

 ***

-I’m a skilled full-stack web developer, systems admin and software engineer with years of experience which includes a career history within the art, publishing and non-profit worlds.
+I’m a skilled full-stack web developer, back-end tech, systems admin and software engineer with years of experience which includes a career history within the art, publishing and non-profit worlds.

 * Here is my ***[collection of tech cheat sheets and tutorials][tutorials]***.
 * Check out my ***[my GitHub repository][github]*** if you care about such things.